 - Photos work best on our website in landscape format.

 - We prefer photos taken in natural daylight.

-- Neutral dishes and backgrounds work best.
+- Neutral tableware and backgrounds work best.

 - We are looking for the food photos to exude the beauty of good, real, whole foods — the food should be the star with minimal, simple props, when necessary, to enhance the image.
-(For example, a slice of lemon or herbs on the side could work nicely if the recipe calls for it or an appropriately placed spoon, etc.)
+(For example, a slice of lemon or herbs on the side could work nicely if the recipe calls for it, or an appropriately placed spoon, etc.)